Enlargement of the European Space Agency: Associate members

 The ESA Convention does not require acquisition of the status of an associate member in order for a state to become a full member.
 The association status is envisaged to allow associate member states to take part in ESA's deliberative bodies and decision-making and also in ESA's programmes and activities.
 Associate member state firms can bid for and receive contracts to work on programmes.
 The accord has a provision ensuring a fair industrial return to the associate members.

 Previously, associate members were Austria, Norway, Finland and Slovenia, all of which later joined ESA as full members.
 Portugal, Greece and Luxembourg skipped associate membership and moved from Cooperation Agreements to full ESA membership.
 The Czech Republic also skipped associate membership, but it went through the new enlargement process via Cooperation Agreement, ECS Agreement and PECS Charter implementation.

-Currently there are three associate members: Latvia, Lithuania, and Slovakia and Cyprus has signed an Associate Agreement in October 2025, with expectations of becoming an associate member in the coming months.
+Currently there are four associate members: Latvia, Lithuania, Slovakia, and Cyprus.

 Despite that the provisions in the ESA Convention do not show restrictions that only European states can join, the ESA Council implements such rule de facto and that is why Canada has only the status of a cooperating state.
 However, it is integrated with the ESA institutions as tightly as possible for a non-member state.

 The ELDO associate member Australia (CSIRO) decided not to continue as an associate member of ESA.
 Nevertheless, on 5 March 2003 the first of ESA's deep space ground stations in the world opened in Western Australia in an inauguration ceremony.